 \section{Introduction}

-Until the 1950s experimental investigations performed in atomic and molecular physics were limited in sensitivity, as the spectral resolution achievable was severely limited by the thermal motion of the atoms that is responsible for the Doppler broadening of the spectral emission lines.
-The occurrence of Doppler-free spectroscopy techniques enabled scientists to mitigate the Doppler non-relativistic effects.
-Nevertheless, time-of-flight (ToF) broadening of spectral lines caused by the limited period of time that atoms spent in the interaction region with a laser beam, also imposes restrictive boundaries to the spectral resolution of resonance microwave and optical lines \cite{Dem10, Dem15, Van15, Tome18}.
-In order to enhance the precision of such spectroscopic measurements ingenious methods were required to maintain the atoms within the interaction region as long as possible, under minimal perturbations produced by collisions with other atoms or molecules, or via the interaction with the containing vessel walls.
+Until the 1950s experimental investigations performed in atomic and molecular physics were limited in sensitivity, as the spectral resolution achievable was severely limited by the thermal motion of atoms that is responsible for the Doppler broadening of the spectral emission lines.
+The occurrence of Doppler-free spectroscopy techniques enables scientists to mitigate Doppler non-relativistic effects.
+Nevertheless, time-of-flight (ToF) broadening of spectral lines caused by the limited period of time that atoms spend in the interaction region with a laser beam also imposes restrictive boundaries to the spectral resolution of resonance microwave and optical lines \cite{Dem15, Dem18, Van15, Tome18}.
+In order to enhance the precision of such spectroscopic measurements ingenious methods are required to maintain atoms within the interaction region as long as possible, under minimal perturbations produced by collisions with other atoms or molecules or due to the interaction with the containing vessel walls.

-In their perpetual quest aimed at disclosing nature's inner secrets, physicists and chemists always aspired towards the ideal of isolating and investigating single atoms in a perturbation free, pristine environment.
+In a perpetual quest aimed at disclosing nature's inner secrets, physicists and chemists always aspired towards the ideal of isolating and investigating single atoms in a perturbation free, pristine environment.
 Such an objective seemed to be quite far-fetched as E. Schr{\"o}dinger stated in 1952: “We never experiment with just one electron or atom or (small) molecule.
 In thought experiments we sometimes assume that we do, this invariably entails ridiculous consequences. ...
 We are scrutinising records of events long after they have happened” \cite{Schro52}.
-After few years Schrodinger's statement was invalidated by W. Paul, who invented the radiofrequency (RF) trap (also called Paul trap) \cite{Paul58, Paul90, Ghosh95} that became an invaluable instrument for modern spectroscopy, opening new pathways towards investigating atomic properties and testing quantum physics laws with unbeatable accuracy \cite{Major05, Kno14}.
+A few years later Schr{\"o}dinger's statement was invalidated by W. Paul who invented the radiofrequency (RF) trap (also called Paul trap) \cite{Paul90, Ghosh95}, that became an invaluable instrument for modern spectroscopy, opening new pathways towards investigating atomic properties and testing quantum physics laws with unbeatable accuracy \cite{Major05, Kno14}.